FluaOnYT/Demodpiler/README.md

 ### What are the unsupported types?

-These types include ones unextractable by any means (no properties that can be reversed to arguments for a constructor for such types), types that have a blank constructor, types that do not have a constructor and types that are not used in game (i.e., studio only types)
+These types include ones unextractable by any means (no properties that can be reversed to arguments for a constructor for such types), types that do not have a constructor and types that are not used in game (i.e., studio only types)

 ```
 Region3
 RBXScriptSignal
 RBXScriptConnection
 RaycastResult
-RaycastParams [-]
 Random
-OverlapParams [-]
 NumberSequence
 Faces
 Enums